 A locked screen, protected by a password, is often the first line of defense for a workstation when its user is absent.
 IGEL lets you configure local passwords, a hotkey for locking the screen and a grace period after which the screen is locked automatically.
 Together with our technology partners we can even lock the screen when the user removes their proximity card.

-Passwords usually also protect the desktop services that are used on thin clients.
+Passwords usually also protect the desktop services that are used on endpoints.
 Make this protection much stronger by using two-factor authorization (2FA): Combining a password with a second factor such as a smartcard, e-token or RFID card.
 IGEL OS offers many options for this.